-A control file is required in order to run VPem3D.
-If the control file does not already exist, it can be created using the New VP control file utility under the File menu.
+If not running a forward calculation immediately after creating a model, and if a suitable control file does not already exist, it can be created using the New VP control file utility under the File menu.

 First select the project directory and choose a name for the control file.
-The control file has extension is CTL.
+The control file has extension CTL.
 In the illustration the control file already exists.